-Daemon Tools disk app hit by monthlong supply-chain backdoor
+Daemon Tools app backdoored in monthlong supply-chain attack

 Original: Widely used Daemon Tools disk app backdoored in monthlong supply-chain attack